Tip #584: Just in Time Systems Training

 Enlightenment must come little by little- otherwise it would overwhelm.”
 Idries Shah

-If there is a large number of proprietary information systems that a new hire will be expected to use, when and how should the introduction to each system occur?
+Let’s assume there is a large number of proprietary information systems that a new hire will be expected to use.
+When and how should the introduction to each system occur?

 I am working with an organization that has seven different proprietary information systems.
-Their approach to new hire orientation is to teach all seven systems in one day, which is the fifth day of orientation.
+Their approach to new hire orientation is to teach all seven systems in one day.
+This is the fifth day of orientation.
 And, no, this is not a 24-hour training day.

 I would like to convince the organization that there are several things wrong with this approach.

-The first and obvious problem is that, after four 8-hour days of intensive orientation, the new hires cannot help but be exhausted both mentally and physically.
+The first and obvious problem is that, after four 8-hour days of intensive orientation, the new hires will be exhausted both mentally and physically.
 They will not be prime candidates to learn the systems on that day.

-The second problem is that, although the new hires are expected to learn all seven information systems in one day, they will not be using more than one or two of these systems in the orientation days that immediately follow.
-Brain research and professional observation have proven that unless new information is used immediately and consistently, it is highly unlikely to be retained.
-This means that the new hires will have to be retrained once they actually use the systems.
+The second problem is that, the new hires are expected to learn all seven information systems in one day.
+However, they will not use more than one or two of these systems in the orientation days that immediately follow.
+Brain research and professional observation prove that unless new information is used immediately and consistently, retention is highly unlikely.
+This means that they will have to retrain the new hires once they actually use the systems.

 You might say, and you would be correct, that this is the logical and really the only way to train new hires in how to use a new computer system.